 George Vradenburg, Chairman

 George Vradenburg is Chairman of UsAgainstAlzheimer’s, which he co-founded in October 2010.
-He was named by U.S. Health and Human Services Secretary Kathleen Sebelius to serve on the Advisory Council on Research, Care, and Services established by the National Alzheimer's Project Act and has testified before Congress about the global Alzheimer’s pandemic.
+George was named by U.S. Health and Human Services Secretary Kathleen Sebelius to serve on the Advisory Council on Research, Care, and Services established by the National Alzheimer's Project Act and has testified before Congress about the global Alzheimer’s pandemic.
 He is a member of the World Dementia Council.
 George and USAgainstAlzheimer's co-convene both the Leaders Engaged on Alzheimer's Disease (LEAD) Coalition and the Global CEO Initiative on Alzheimer's Disease.
 He and his wife, Trish, have long been dedicated members of Washington's civic and philanthropic community.
 George is Chairman of the Board of The Phillips Collection, Trustee of the University of the District of Columbia and a member of the Council on Foreign Relations and The Economic Club of Washington.
 He has served in senior executive and legal positions at CBS, FOX and AOL/Time Warner.
 George and Trish published Tikkun Magazine for 10 years (Editor-in-Chief Rabbi Michael Lerner is Trish's brother).

 Trish Vradenburg, Vice-Chair